 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

-COPD Clinical Trials
+Clinical Trials for COPD

-Current treatment for chronic obstructive pulmonary disease
+Current treatment for chronic obstructive pulmonary disease (COPD)

 The most common treatment for COPD symptoms is bronchodilator therapy.
 Bronchodilators are medications that work by relaxing airway muscles to improve airflow and provide relief.